An Advanced Keyword Research Guide for SEO

 There are a number of tools, which can help you in keyword research.
 While some of these tools are paid, others are free.
 Wordtracker, Ubersuggest, Keywords Everywhere are some of the most popular ones.

-An Advanced Guide to Keyword Research for SEO in 2019
+An Advanced Keyword Research Guide for SEO in 2021

 1. Understand your Audience Base: